What is special education?

 What is FAPE?

-Free Appropriate Public Education (FAPE) means that needed education and related services are provided at public expense, under public supervision and direction, and without charge.
+Free Appropriate Public Education (FAPE) means that needed education and related services are provided at public expense, under public supervision and direction, and without charge to families.
 The services provided must meet the standards of the Department of Education for all students and follow the IEP.

 Should my child go to the meetings?

-Students have a place at the IEP because they often have accurate insights to their strengths and needs.
-When they are involved in determining the goals and objectives, they have more commitment to achieving them.
 Each student should have the option to be a part of the process.
-Students are a part of their transition planning starting at age 14.
-These plans are updated annually.
-Students who are age 17 are notified that their rights will be transferred to them upon reaching the age of majority (18).
+Students are a part of their transition planning beginning at age 14.
+When students turn 17 they are notified that their rights will officially transfer to them upon reaching the age of majority, 18 years old.

 How long will it take to get help?